blakkan/blakkan.github.io/_posts/2015-03-14-VenturaRaceway.md

 ![Modified](/images/ventura_raceway/modified3.png){: .dropshadow }

 If you want to get closer to the cars, you can buy a pit pass, but there's a also good view of the pit area through the fence.
+Notice the trash barrel in the first picture compared to the size of the dwarf cars.

 ![Pits](/images/ventura_raceway/pit_scene.png){: .dropshadow }